LearningKijo/SecurityResearcher-Note/SecurityResearcher-Note-Folder/Day4-Mango-Sandstorm-Part1-Overview.md

-# Day 4 - Mango Sandstorm
+# Day 4 - Mango Sandstorm Overview
 While I am tracing back the history of Mango Sandstorm, formerly known as MERCURY, I have a few questions, and I hope that these questions and my curiosity will help someone with their security incident response.

 ## What is Mango Sandstorm ?